ibm-cloud-docs/openshift/satellite-registry-pull-secret.md

 {: #satellite-pull-secret-cli}

 Complete the following steps to update the global pull secret in your {{site.data.keyword.satelliteshort}} cluster.

+In the following examples, the `hostPath` is `/root/.docker` which is used for RHCOS hosts.
+If you have RHEL hosts use `/.docker`.
+{: note}

 1. Create a secret that contains credentials for the registry you want to use.